AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 In this section we will describe the main elements of a bar chart style and demonstrate how a style can be applied.

 The main idea of styles is to segregate visualization and data definition.
 Visual appearance of bars is defined using certain styles and then you just apply the style to the certain data elements.
-Style can be applied to a data series or a single bar.
+The style can be applied to a data series or a single bar.

 On the image below you can see what a bar_style consists of: a variety of fill types, border and effects applied to whole bar.